ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Installation Guide.md

 1. Open a new command prompt or terminal in a location that is convenient for you.
-You should take note that the location where this command prompt is opened is where the source code files will be downloaded into!
+You should take note that the location where this command prompt is opened is where the source code files will be downloaded!
-    1. Use the `cd` command to *change directory* to the correct directory (folder) and use `ls` command to *list* the files in the directory (folder)
+    1. Use the `cd` command to *change directory* to the correct directory (folder) and use the `ls` command to *list* the files in the directory (folder)
 2. Run the following command:
    ```shell